spotify/pyfg/docs/ssh_config.rst

 Example 1
 ---------

-Simple "alias" where us you would use the 'hostname' "fortigate" inside your scripts instead of the IP address.
+Simple "alias" whereas you would use the 'hostname' "fortigate" inside your scripts instead of the IP address.
 Handy if you do not have a DNS server.

 Host fortigate